HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-update-name-error-14 <br /> $replace-name</td>
 <td>application can display an error when an attempt to replace a verified name with an unverified</td>
-<td>Attempt to replace the verified name (Given: RA, Family: Lumbago) on NHI ZKE9687, with a fictitious unverified name (name source = NPRF).</td>
+<td>Attempt to replace the verified name (Given: RA, Family: Lumbago) to the patient ZKE9687, with a fictitious unverified name (name source = NPRF).</td>
 <td>Output: EM0XXXX - "Cannot update a source to a lower level of proof"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-15 <br /> $inactivate-name</td>
 <td>application can display an error when an authorised name is modified</td>
-<td><li>Attempt to inactivate a name with source BREG on NHI ZKE9393 (Given Name: Jonathan Joseph.
+<td>Attempt to inactivate the name with source BREG on patient ZKE9393 (Given Name: Jonathan Joseph.
 Family Name: Savage)</td>
 <td>Output: EM0XXXX "Information set to registered cannot be updated contact NHI administration"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-16 <br /> $inactivate-name</td>
 <td>application can display an error when attempting to inactivate an inactive name</td>
-<td>Attempt to inactivate the name below from Patient ZKF7027, (Given Name: Chester.
+<td>Attempt to inactivate the name below on the Patient ZKF7027, (Given Name: Chester.
 Family Name: Minit)
    <li>Given Name: CJ </li>
    <li>Family Name: Minit</li>
-   <li>Set Id: xx</li></td>
+   <li>Set Id: "11" </li></td>
 <td>Output: EM07223 "The <Patient> <Name> is not active and cannot be updated"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-17 <br /> $inactivate-name</td>
 <td>application can display an error when an attempt is made to inactivate a preferred name </td>
-<td>Attempt to inactivate preferred name below from Patient ZBJ3544 (Given Name: Rosemary, Thyme.
+<td>Attempt to inactivate the preferred name below from Patient ZBJ3544 (Given Name: Rosemary, Thyme.
 Family Name: Smith)
    <li>Given Name: Rosemary </li>
    <li>Family Name: Alexander</li></td>
 <td>Output: EM02104 "An active Patient Preferred Name must not be deleted"</td>